dimasthoriq/ML-mutual-fund/README.md

 # Machine Learning the Skill of Mutual Fund Managers Pytorch Implementation
-A replication of the paper "Machine Learning the Skill of Mutual Fund Managers" using PyTorch for academic project requirements
+A replication of the paper "Machine Learning the Skill of Mutual Fund Managers" using PyTorch

 # Experiment
 Setups: